 Deep vein thrombosis (DVT) – can occur in healthy people if they are immobile for long periods of time, this includes car journeys and ‘e-thrombosis’ caused by sitting still for too long at a desk or computer.
 Everyone should either try to walk around every couple of hours or exercise the calf and foot muscles; if that is not possible, then simply fidgeting can be beneficial as it gets the circulation moving.

-However, it is air travel that is most closely associated with DVT particularly long-haul flights over six hours long.
-The actual number of people who get DVT from travelling on long-haul flights is unknown and is difficult to determine, as the condition can be symptomless and may not occur for some time after travel.
+However, it is air travel that is most closely associated with DVT particularly long-haul flights over four hours long.
+The actual number of people who get DVT from travelling on long-haul flights is unknown and is difficult to determine, simply because the condition can be symptomless and may not occur for some time after travel.

-If you are treated with 75mg aspirin daily
+If you are treated with 75-150mg aspirin or clopidogrel daily

 If you need to inject with heparin